shikhanair/TeachersPetBot/README.md

 Software Engineering Project 1 for CSC 510

-Teacher's Pet is a Discord Bot for class instructors to streamline their Discord servers.
+The Teacher's Pet Bot is a Discord Bot for class instructors to streamline their Discord servers.
+Discord is a great tool for communication and its functionalities can be enhanced by bots and integrations.
+There are many tools for organizing classes, but they are often hard to manage.
+They rarely have good communication mechanisms or ability to connect with other tools.
+This bot allows instructors to host their classes on Discord, combining communication tools with functionality for assignments, scheduling, and office hours.
+Instructors and students no longer have to go between platforms to view course details, forums, events, calls, and more.

 ### Bot Commands